dphfox/Fusion/docs/tutorials/tables/forvalues.md

-`ForValues` is a state object that processes values read from another table.
+`ForValues` is a state object that processes values from another table.

-The input table can be a state object, and the output values can use state objects.
+It supports both constants and state objects.

 ```Lua
 local numbers = {1, 2, 3, 4, 5}